-While Donald Trump fear-mongered and hyperbolized his way through an extra-long State of the Union on Tuesday, in which he said essentially nothing about women, much less sexual harassment, Clinton posted a 1,500-word essay on Facebook examining her decision not to fire Burns Strider, a senior advisor to her 2008 presidential campaign accused of repeatedly sexually harassing a staffer who shared an office with him.
+While Donald Trump fear-mongered and hyperbolised his way through an extra-long State of the Union on Tuesday, in which he said essentially nothing about women, much less sexual harassment, Clinton posted a 1,500-word essay on Facebook examining her decision not to fire Burns Strider, a senior advisor to her 2008 presidential campaign accused of repeatedly sexually harassing a staffer who shared an office with him.

 "The short answer is this: If I had it to do again, I wouldn’t," Clinton writes.

-Sources told The New York Times that despite her campaign manager's suggestion, Clinton did not let Strider go but instead docked him for several weeks' pay and required him to undergo counseling.
+Sources told The New York Times that despite her campaign manager's suggestion, Clinton did not let Strider go but instead docked him for several weeks' pay and required him to undergo counselling.
 She also separated him and the woman, assigning her to another office, and, according to her post, "put in place technical barriers to his emailing her."
 He was warned that he'd be fired if he did it again.

-Several years after working for Clinton, Strider was fired from another job for inappropriate behavior.
+Several years after working for Clinton, Strider was fired from another job for inappropriate behaviour.
 About this, Clinton writes: "That reoccurrence troubles me greatly, and it alone makes clear that the lesson I hoped he had learned while working for me went unheeded.
 Would he have done better — been better — if I had fired him?
 Would he have gotten that next job?"